-When you look at Christina’s interaction with Mdm Ganesiah, a senior she cares for every week, the tight friendship between them is clear for all to see – the two are practically inseparable.
+When you look at Christina’s interaction with Mdm Ganesiah, a senior with dementia that she cares for every week, the tight friendship between them is clear for all to see – the two are practically inseparable.
 This scene today is a far cry from how it was when they first met.